SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/bits.rst

      - Return the range of minimum to maximum x values, interpreted as an unsigned integer (0 to 2 \*\* width - 1).
      - Range
    * - x.high
-     - Return the index of the MSB (highest allowed index for Bits)
+     - Return the index of the MSB (highest allowed zero-based index for Bits)
      - Int
    * - x.msb
-     - Return the most significant bit
+     - Return the value of the most significant bit
      - Bool
    * - x.lsb
-     - Return the least significant bit
+     - Return the value of the least significant bit
      - Bool
+   * - x.reversed
+     - Return a representation of the same instance in reverse bit order, MSB<>LSB are mirrored.
+     - Bits(w(x) bits)
    * - x ## y
      - Concatenate, x->high, y->low
      - Bits(w(x) + w(y) bits)